lothar243/its280/W02Ch10-EssentialPeripherals.md

 * USB 2.0
   * Hi-speed USB running at 480 Mbps
 * USB 3.0
-  * Marketed as Superspeed USB, or USB 3.1 Gen 1
-  * Speeds up to 5 Gbps
+  * Marketed as Superspeed USB, speeds up to 5 Gbps
-* USB 3.1
+* USB 3.1 and 3.2 do no indicate speed
-  * Marketed as Superspeed USB 10 Gbps or USB 3.1 Gen 2
-  * Speeds up to 10 Gbps
+  * USB 5Gbps
+  * USB 10Gbps
+  * USB 20Gbps (3.2 only)
+  * USB 40Gbps (3.2 only)
+  * Terms like SuperSpeed Plus, Enhanced SuperSpeed, and SuperSpeed+ are "not intended to be used in... consumer-facing content"

 USB is fully backward compatible